walnut-tree-387/API_Rate_Limiter/README.md

 # API_Rate_Limiter
 With this project I will try to explore AOP with spring boot and build a basic Rate Limiter Application.
-Basically different user can hit a dummy api not more than a certain amount of time.
+Different user can hit a dummy api not more than a certain amount of time.
 Project will also cover the scheduling options to reset entries for a certain user after time period ends.

 @USE
 1. We have exposed an dummy api with route "/api/v1/dummy".